Marioanzas/spark-hands-on/README.md

-# spark-hands-on
+# Spark Hands-on

-This repository contains the notebooks that I followed as an introduction to Spark
+This repository contains notebook to introduce the main concepts of Spark:
+- Spark RDD
+- Spark SQL
+- Spark ML